 Looking for incredible trophy Eland hunting in South Africa?
 We offer some of the best and most affordable Eland hunting available in the entire country.

 Why should I go Eland hunting with you?
-If you book with us, you’ll hunt Eland in South Africa’s Gauteng and Limpopo Provinces, where we have exclusive hunting rights on some of the best Eland habitat in South Africa and carefully manage our hunting areas for outstanding trophy quality.
+If you book with us, you’ll hunt Eland in South Africa’s Limpopo and Mpumalanga Provinces, where we have exclusive hunting rights on some of the best Eland habitat in South Africa and carefully manage our hunting areas for outstanding trophy quality.

 Due to our careful management practices, we have very high (over 90%) success rates on our Eland hunting safaris and take some gigantic blue Eland bulls each year.
 It is not uncommon for one of our hunters to take a humongous Eland bull that weighs more than a Cape Buffalo!

 Additionally, by booking with us, you’ll enjoy a truly authentic African safari with exceptional personal service.
 We do not use outside PHs and we only book one hunting party at a time, so you’ll have exclusive use of the hunting area during your trip.